If I could only count how many times I have been asked, “what color shoe to wear with…?” I’d probably run out of digits.

 As much as a pair of chic blue shoes work to finish an oh-so-cute nautical look, they also look terrific with jeans in all sorts of indigo hues from faded to deep denims.
 Plus, they can also do wonders to highlight your tan.
 Pictured above: Vince Camuto ‘Benningly’ Patent Leather Ballet Flat

 Do you have any shoe color tips?
-What color shoe dp you wear with what outfit?
-Please share in the comments below…
+What color shoe do you wear with what outfit?

 Lead photo: Polyvore